Elden Ring launch trailer teases some boss battles with a massive dragon and a classic beefy sword guy

-Elden Ring's launch trailer is here, and it's got some stunning environments and enemies.
+The Elden Ring launch trailer is here, and it's got some stunning environments and enemies.

-Just below, you can check out the video for yourself, which debuted earlier today on February 22.
-Elden Ring's ambiguous story, with the player character becoming a Lord, a God, or just Forsaken, is teased by the usual olde speake narration we've come to expect in FromSoftware trailers.
+Just below, you can check out the launch trailer for yourself, which debuted earlier today.
+Elden Ring's ambiguous story is set up in the launch trailer, where the player character becoming a Lord, a God, or just Forsaken is teased by the usual narration we've come to expect in FromSoftware trailers.

-There are also quite a few opponents in the trailer which look like boss encounters, so you might actually want to avoid watching if you're intending to go into Elden Ring completely unspoiled.

 Though shattered, it shall guide thee.
 Though fractured, it yet calls.
 Enact thy will.
 Become Lord.
 Seek the Elden Ring.ELDEN RING releases on February 25, 2022.Pre-order #ELDENRING: https://t.co/r1s11hud4J pic.twitter.com/SQh62tTa8HFebruary 22, 2022

+Just your typical day for FromSoftware viewers, then.
+There's also quite a few enemies in the trailer which look like a sure bet to be boss encounters in the final game, so you might actually want to avoid watching the trailer above if you want to go into Elden Ring completely unspoiled.

 Elden Ring launches later this week on Friday, February 25, for PC, PlayStation, and Xbox systems.
-After so many years of eager anticipation, FromSoftware's biggest-ever game is finally right around the corner from launch.
-So far, at least, it looks to be a thrilling adventure, a perfect home for fans of Dark Souls, Demon's Souls, or Bloodborne.
+After so many years of eager anticipation, FromSoftware's biggest-ever game is right around the corner from launch.
+So far, at least, it looks to be a thrilling adventure, perfectly at home for fans of Dark Souls, Demon's Souls, or Bloodborne.

 Elden Ring tips | Is Elden Ring on PS4? | Elden Ring classes | Elden Ring bosses | Elden Ring Ashes of War | Elden Ring weapons | Is Elden Ring a sequel to Dark Souls? | Will Elden Ring be on Game Pass? | How to get the Elden Ring horse